MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 ### Monitor and detect

 As you work through each business scenario, establish how you'll monitor and detect changes to the environment and breaches.
-Many of the monitoring and detection capabilities are provided through the Extended Detection and Response (XDR) tools, including the suite of Microsoft Defender products and Microsoft Sentinel.
-These are implemented in the **Prevent or reduce business damage from a breach** business scenario (article is in progress).
+Many of the monitoring and detection capabilities are provided through the Extended Detection and Response (XDR) tools, including the suite of Microsoft Defender XDR products and Microsoft Sentinel.
+These are implemented in the [Prevent or reduce business damage from a breach](prevent-reduce-business-damage-breach.md) business scenario.

 ### Iterate for maturity